sethyuan/logseq-plugin-smartsearch/README.md

 - Make combinations of tags and properties, separate them with a `,`.
 Format `#Book, @published: 2022`.
 - Put a `;` at the end to further filter the results.
 E.g, `#book; holmes`.
 - Select using keyboard arrow keys or mouse.
-- Enter or click to insert reference, hold `Opt` or `Alt` to insert text content.
+- Select (Enter or click) to insert reference, hold `opt` or `alt` and select to insert text content.
+- Hold `shift` and select to go to the page or block，hold `shift+alt` and select to open the page or block in the right sidebar.

 ## 使用展示 (Usage)